kaiachain/zkauth-sdk/README.md

-# Account Abstraction SDK for zkAuth
+# Account Abstraction SDK for zkAuth Wallet

 ## 1. Introduction

-This is a SDK for zkAuth.
+This is a SDK for zkAuth wallet.
 It allows applications to interact with zkAuth smart contracts, which can create & manage AA wallet based on zkAuth protocol.

 ## 2. Installation